puffscoin/web3.js/docs/web3-eth-iban.rst

     web3.eth.Iban.toAddress(ibanAddress)

-Singleton: Converts a direct IBAN address into an Ethereum address.
+Singleton: Converts a direct IBAN address into an PUFFScoin address.

 .. note:: This method also exists on the IBAN instance.